friskipradana/friskipradana/README.md

 ### Hi there 👋

+Hi, my full name is Friski Pradana, so you can call me "Friski", Iam Software Engineer

 <!--
 **friskipradana/friskipradana** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.